DACH-NY/training-labs/README.md

 This series is designed to help you practice the concepts you learn in the **Daml Fundamentals Training**.

-As you complete the video-lessons, you can pick up the lab that aligns with the lessons you have completed.

-The following tables map one or more video-lessons to the lab that focuses on the learning objectives of those lessons.
+The following tables map one or more video-lessons to a lab that focuses on the learning objectives of those lessons.
+As you complete the video-lessons listed on the left column, try out the lab listed next to them.

 Course: **Functional Programming In Daml**